peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Multiply
-    public EDecimal Multiply​(EDecimal otherValue) Multiplies two decimal numbers.
-The resulting exponent will be the sum of the exponents of the two decimal numbers.
+    public EDecimal Multiply​(EDecimal otherValue) Multiplies this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
+The exponent for the result is this arbitrary-precision decimal floating-point number's exponent plus the other arbitrary-precision decimal floating-point number's exponent.

 **Parameters:**